JaySandoz/ProductDescriptions/Product Descriptions/CBDfx - Muscle and Joint Cooling Formula.md

 Q: Where can I view the lab results for the Muscle & Joint Cooling Formula?
 A: You can view the lab results for this product here: [insert link].
 ## Educational Resources
 CBDfx provides a range of informative resources about CBD and its benefits.
-Check out our blog post on the benefits of CBD for pain relief here: [https://cbdfx.com/cbd-for-pain/].
-We also have a helpful article about the different types of CBD products and how to choose the right topical for you here: [https://cbdfx.com/the-different-types-of-cbd-how-to-shop-for-cbd-creams-balms-and-other-topicals/]
+Check out our blog post on [the benefits of CBD for pain relief here](https://cbdfx.com/cbd-for-pain/).
+We also have a helpful article about the [different types of CBD products and how to choose the right topical for you](https://cbdfx.com/the-different-types-of-cbd-how-to-shop-for-cbd-creams-balms-and-other-topicals/)
 # 🛠️ For Developer Use Only 🔐

 Below are the tables for storing SEO-related information of WooCommerce products. 👇